Thursday, November 23, 2023

 • Do we have a crisis management plan?
 If a disgruntled customer mocks us on a viral video shared on Facebook or file a complaint at DTI’s Consumer Protection without consulting us, what do we do?

-More importantly, happy customers indirectly become part of our army of salespeople.
+More importantly, happy customers indirectly become part of our army of sales people.
 They recommend our products to friends, provide positive reviews online and offer invaluable testimonials.
 That’s more effective than traditional push marketing.

 As we must have realized by now, success in online business comes after a long and winding road, pockmarked with customer complaints, rising operating expenses, labor disputes or currency exchange fluctuations that are common in an online business.